 About Us

-At Going Your Own Way, we believe in transforming end-of-life planning from a dreaded task into a thoughtful, creative, and meaningful journey.
-We create space for open, honest conversations about death and dying, offering practical, emotional, and informational support every step of the way.
+At Going Your Own Way, we believe end-of-life planning doesn’t have to be cold or clinical.
+It can be thoughtful, creative, and deeply meaningful.
+We offer space for open, honest conversations about death and dying—providing practical, emotional, and informational support throughout the journey.

-Our mission is to ensure no one feels alone during this journey.
-By bridging the gaps between medical care, family needs, and compassionate guidance, we provide the kind of care we all deserve—personalized, accessible, and deeply respectful of your unique story.
+Our mission is to ensure no one feels alone in this process.
+By bridging the gaps between medical care, family needs, and compassionate guidance, we offer personalized, accessible support that honors your unique story.

 We’re about real talk and real heart—approaching this sensitive topic with warmth and a bit of humor, while always respecting its profound nature.
 Your path is personal, and we tailor our support to fit your needs, whether you’re planning ahead or facing immediate decisions.
 We work closely with your medical team and family to ensure you have comprehensive support, and our sliding-scale pricing makes our services accessible to all.